calmjs/calmjs/README.rst

         ...
         [calmjs.registry]
         example.module = example.package.registry:ExampleModuleRegistry
-        """
+        """,
         ...
     )

+Do note that while the names permitted for an entry point name is quite unrestricted, these registry names should be of a standard dotted namespace format to ensure maximum tool compatibility, as these can be specified from the command line through tools that utilizes this system.

-Then to use simply replace ``calmjs.module`` with the name of the registry that was just declared.
+Once the registry was declared, simply replace ``calmjs.module`` with the name of that, along with a ``calmjs_module_registry`` attribute that declare this ``example.module`` registry is the default registry to use with this package.

 .. code:: python

     setup(
         ...
+        calmjs_module_registry=['example.package'],
         entry_points="""
         ...
         [example.module]
         example.package = example.package
-        """
+        """,
         ...
     )